vforchi/SSAPServer/README.md

 ## Using TAP
 In this mode the server translates the incoming requests into ADQL and sends them to a TAP service.
 The tool assumes a specific schema is available on the TAP server.
 Unfortunately it is not possible to query directly ObsCore, because the UCDs are different and some columns are missing.
-Therefore we defined a view that can be build on top of ObsCore to enable SSA access.
+Therefore we defined a view that can be built on top of ObsCore to enable SSA access.
 You can find the definition of this view for SQLServer under TBD

 ## Direct DB queries